mochimilk/tangerine-sunshine/_posts/2019-04-05-sun-god-festival-2019.md

 ## Role

 In the spring of 2019, I had the opportunity to lead in the creative direction and web design of UC San Diego’s Sun God Festival.
+My responsibilities included meeting with the marketing team to **create an aesthetic direction**, **designing print and digital assets**, and **designing an experiential website** that students can utilize to learn about  and register for the event.
 During the course of this project, I worked closely with the team behind A.S.
 Concerts and Events as well as A.S.
-Graphic Studio’s webmaster, [Emily Nguyen](http://emilynguyen.co/).
+Graphic Studio’s webmaster, [Emily Nguyen](http://emilynguyen.co/) (developed the site and the experiences in it).

 ## Art Direction